AnggaR96s/Reforestation/README.md

-## Why does Waldo only wear stripes?
-Because he doesn't want to be spotted.
+## Cosmetic surgery used to be such a taboo subject.
+## Now you can talk about Botox and nobody raises an eyebrow.